MightySpaceman/PyIPToolkit/README.md

 # PyIPToolkit V1.0
 A simple python script for finding the location of an IP address, or grabbing the IP of a website's servers.
+You can download the [Compiled EXE file](https://github.com/MightySpaceman/PyIPToolkit/releases/latest) to run the script without installing python.

 # Requirements
 As of version 1.0, PyIPToolkit requires the Geocoder module to operate. you can install this by opening command prompt on windows and typing: